 Apartments/Quads in addition to the above are provided:

 - Schlosser, Brinser, and Hackman Apartments have systems that are manually switched from heat to cooling between seasons depending on the temperature ranges that particular year.
 In the spring and fall rooms may get very warm during the day if we get particularly warm weather.

 - Royer, Myer, and Ober have window units for air-conditioning.
 The units are installed during spring break and removed during fall break.

 - Founders has PTAC units in each room much the same as a hotel room.
 Students have control of the heating and cooling unit in the rooms.

 - Schreiber Quadrangle has heat pumps that heat and cool as needed year round.

-*Under class students who require year round air-conditioning due to a medical condition should choose either Founders or one of the residence halls with installed window units and work with Disability Services to request the units remain in year round.
+*Students who require year round air-conditioning due to a medical condition should work with Student Disability Services to request the units remain in year round.